Window Blinds Will Now Be Manufactured Differently Due To Child Safety Concerns

 Horrific stories of accidental child strangulation from window blinds have circulated the news lately, frightening parents around the nation.
 Due to the safety concerns that these fixtures pose, laws now require window blinds to be designed differently.
 Companies will no longer be allowed to sell blinds with long cords, as a young child could easily get them wrapped around their neck.
 Manufacturers may only sell cordless blinds or blinds with very short cords, according to Today.

 This new requirement is long overdue, as statistics show that these types of appliances have been hazardous to children for years.
-A report published in the medical journal Pediactrics, stated that from 1990 to 2016, 17,000 children have needed to be rushed to the hospital due to an accident involving window blinds.
+A report published in the medical journal Pediatrics, stated that from 1990 to 2016, 17,000 children have been rushed to the hospital due to an accident involving window blinds.
 In many cases, the child had slipped away from their parent’s view for only a minute or two.
-That was all it took for them to become entangled in the cord and suffocated.
+That was all it took for them to become entangled in the cord and strangled.

 New window blinds standards to prevent child death take effect https://t.co/ontfbUyokx